Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 Automated Sales Tax Users

 If you use Automated Sales Tax with your invoices, then the tax rate will pull in from your QuickBooks Online account.
 Once you add tax in the below view, a NEW invoice will be automatically created in your QuickBooks Online account.
-This is important to keep in mind as if this invoice in Monograph is deleted, it will need to be deleted in QuickBooks Online etc.

 Non-Automated Sales Tax Users and Non-United States Users